postfalk/stream/README.md

 timeouts or memory overruns.

-With the current setup a complete dataset scan/download (not subsetted by comid and including all variables) takes about one hour.
+With the current setup a complete dataset scan/download (not subsetted by comid and including all variables) takes about one hour and will yield about 1 billion data points and 47 Gbyte.

 The endpoint for the data API is https://rivers.codefornature.org/api/v2/stream/.